UKCloud/create-vdc-with-edge-portal-api-demo/Readme.md

 # Create VDC with Edge Portal API Demo

-This is a website to demonstrate using the Portal APIs to provision a VDC with an Internet Edge Gateway.
+This is a web-application to demonstrate using UKCloud Portal's APIs to provision a VDC with an Internet Edge Gateway.

 Usage (Docker):